sapegin/washingcode-book/manuscript/110_Other_techniques.md

 - **Avoid default exports,** because they can be imported with any names making it harder to find all usages of a certain string.
 Also, the rename refactoring often doesn’t update such names correctly.

 TypeScript is especially helpful here: for example, we can find all places where a certain function or a constant is used, even if it’s imported under a different name.
 However, for many other cases, it’s still important to keep identifiers greppable: filenames, translation keys, CSS class names, and so on.

+I> This idea is also known as _the grep test_ and is greatly described in [Jamie Wong’s article with the same title](https://jamie-wong.com/2013/07/12/grep-test/).

 {#no-nih}